Trump threat to 'decouple' US and China hits trade, investment reality

 US exports to China rose to US$8.6 billion (S$12 billion) in April, up from a 10-year monthly trough of US$6.8 billion in February, according to US Census Bureau data.
 Imports from China shot up to US$31.1 billion from US$19.8 billion in March, which marked the lowest monthly total in 11 years.

-US Department of Agriculture data showed soybean exports to China rose to 423,891 metric tonnes in April, more than doubling the 208,505 tonnes imported in March.
+US Department of Agriculture data showed soya bean exports to China rose to 423,891 tonnes in April, more than doubling the 208,505 tonnes imported in March.

-US officials, including Lighthizer and Secretary of State Mike Pompeo and Treasury Steven Mnuchin, have recently affirmed China's commitment to meet terms of the Phase 1 trade deal, which calls for China to boost purchases of US farm and manufactured goods, energy and services by US$200 billion over two years.
+US officials, including Mr Lighthizer and Secretary of State Mike Pompeo and Treasury Secretary Steven Mnuchin, have recently affirmed China's commitment to meet terms of the phase one trade deal, which calls for China to boost purchases of US farm and manufactured goods, energy and services by US$200 billion over two years.

+If you're in China to serve the Chinese market, you're going to stay because you can't serve it as well from the outside.
+The President can't simply order everybody to come home.
+Businesses will make rational, economic decisions.

+MR BILL REINSCH, a senior adviser and trade expert at the Centre for Strategic and International Studies.
-Pompeo, asked by syndicated radio show host Hugh Hewitt about prospects for a new cold war, said on Tuesday (June 23) the US economy was far more integrated with China's than with the former Soviet Union.

-"We have to think about this in a way that reflects that, because the challenges of American economic growth and prosperity are deeply intertwined today with the Chinese economy," Pompeo said, adding that Trump was determined to protect US interests.
+Mr Pompeo, asked by syndicated radio show host Hugh Hewitt about prospects for a new cold war, said on Tuesday that the US economy was far more integrated with China's than with the former Soviet Union's.
+"We have to think about this in a way that reflects that, because the challenges of American economic growth and prosperity are deeply intertwined today with the Chinese economy," Mr Pompeo said, adding that Mr Trump was determined to protect US interests.

-Mnuchin, asked about decoupling in a Bloomberg-Invesco forum, said it would occur if US companies were not allowed to compete fairly in the China's economy.
+Mr Mnuchin, asked about decoupling in a Bloomberg-Invesco forum, said it would occur if US companies were not allowed to compete fairly in China's economy.

 The person also said Chinese officials have indicated that June imports from the United States were expected to show a dramatic increase after falls in recent months due to the outbreak.

-US companies had announced US$2.3 billion in new direct investment projects in the first quarter of 2020, only slightly down from last year's quarterly average despite the coronavirus, the Rhodium Group said in a recent study, indicating that few US companies are reducing their China footprint.
+US companies had announced US$2.3 billion in new direct investment projects in the first quarter of this year, only slightly down from last year's quarterly average despite the coronavirus, the Rhodium Group said in a recent study, indicating that few US companies are reducing their China footprint.

-Bill Reinsch, a senior adviser and trade expert at the Center for Strategic and International Studies, said it took over 20 years for the US and Chinese economies to grow together, and decoupling cannot be accomplished easily.
+Mr Bill Reinsch, a senior adviser and trade expert at the Centre for Strategic and International Studies, said it took more than 20 years for the US and Chinese economies to grow together, and decoupling cannot be accomplished easily.

-Some companies are leaving, not because of Trump, but because of rising Chinese wage rates and Chinese policies that have disadvantaged foreign-owned businesses, he said.